Mercedes-Benz C-Class Saloon (2014-2021) engines, drive and performance

 The Dynamic Select system (drive mode selection) can be used to vary the handling of the car if adaptive suspension is fitted.
 You can flick between five settings.
 The system adds weight to the steering in Sport, and makes the throttle response sharper too, while other modes are either more comfortable and relaxing or more focused and sporty.
 An Individual mode can be selected and configured to tweak particular aspects of the car’s driving characteristics, but most drivers will leave the car in the standard Comfort mode for the best all-round balance.

 Where the adaptive air suspension is installed, selecting Sport or Sport+ in the drive mode selection will alter the car’s handling characteristics for optimum performance driving.
 We’d choose the air suspension if it was our car – it works serious magic on the C-Class when it comes to comfort.
-Unfortunately, most UK buyers won’t tick that box, but that does mean they’re left with the excellent standard steel suspension.
+Unfortunately, most UK buyers didn’t tick that box, but fortunately we still rated the standard steel suspension excellent.

 C 43 4Matic: secure handling